-One of the most common causes of knee pain is hip weakness from lack of strength or tightness shutting down muscles, that’s right hip exercises for runners and hip stretches are both necessary to prevent issues.
+One of the most common causes of knee pain, ankle pain or IT Band pain is hip weakness from lack of strength or tightness shutting down muscles.
+That’s right hip strengthening exercises for runners and hip stretches are both necessary to prevent issues.

 Why Hip Strength Matters to Runners?